admariner/pdfme/docs/index.rst

 Shortcomings
 ------------

+* The use of ttf fonts does not subset font files, therefore, generated documents do not benefit from smaller file sizes gained from subsetting.

 * Currently this library only supports ``jpg`` and ``png`` image formats (png images are converted to jpg images using Pillow, so you have to install it to be able to embed png images).